BaconPlay/StreamJarCSS/README.md

 }
 ```

-I do not currently have a *full* list of the sub-elements, but click here are an incomplete list.
+I do not currently have a *full* list of the sub-elements, but **[click here for an incomplete list.](https://github.com/iamomicron/StreamJarCSS/blob/master/subelements.md)**

 ***